ethan4984/dufay/DESIGN.md

 ### Portal Link over Shared Memory

-We provide an interface that is intended to encapsulate a region of shared memory, intended to ensure its safety and synchronization, as well as provide some utilities.
+We provide an interface that is intended to encapsulate a region of shared memory known as `Portal Links`, intended to ensure safety, as well as provide some utilities.
 It is both the responsibility of the client and server to understand the nature of the data being passed over shared memory.
 FAYT will provide macros and wrappers for data access to ensure safety.

 The kernel will maintain a table describing all shared memory portals.
 Each with an identifier, a list of the captured threads, and a pointer to the physical memory of the shared object.